International Conference on Interactive Digital Storytelling

 ICIDS stands for the International Conference on Interactive Digital Storytelling.
 ICIDS is the premier conference for researchers and practitioners concerned with studying digital, interactive forms of narrative from a variety of perspectives, including theoretical, technological, and applied design lenses.
 The annual conference is an interdisciplinary gathering that combines technology-focused approaches with humanities-inspired theoretical inquiry, empirical research, and artistic expression.
 ICIDS 2022 is the 15th edition of the conference and will be presented as a fully hybrid event.
 ICIDS is the main academic conference of the Association for Research in Digital Interactive Narratives (ARDIN).

-This year, ICIDS will be hosted in-person at the University of California Santa Cruz.
-For information on traveling to Santa Cruz, please visit: https://www.santacruz.org.
+This year, ICIDS will be hosted in-person at the University of California, Santa Cruz.
+Santa Cruz is a small city along California’s central coast.
+It features world-famous surfing spots, a wharf with restaurants and giftshops, and a bustling boardwalk with amusement park rides, arcade games, food and more.
+For more information on visiting Santa Cruz, please visit: https://www.santacruz.org.

 2022 Theme: Speculative Horizons